-2. States Parties shall make efforts to mainstream a gender perspective and to take into consideration the special circumstances and needs of vulnerable groups, in particular women, children and the elderly, in measures undertaken to prevent and combat [the use of information and communications technologies for criminal purposes] [cybercrime].
+[2.
+States Parties shall make efforts to mainstream a gender perspective and to take into consideration the special circumstances and needs of groups in situation of vulnerability, in particular women, children and the elderly, in measures undertaken to prevent and combat [the use of information and communications technologies for criminal purposes] [cybercrime].: UY, PY]

-2. States Parties shall make efforts to mainstream a gender perspective and to take into consideration the special circumstances and needs of vulnerable groups, in particular women, children and the elderly, in measures undertaken to prevent and combat [the use of information and communications technologies for criminal purposes] [cybercrime].
+[2.
+States Parties shall make efforts to mainstream a gender perspective and address special circumstances and needs of [groups experiencing particular cybercrime risks\groups in vulnerable situations] women, children, people of diverse gender identities, expressions, and sexual orientations.: NO]

-2. States Parties shall make efforts to mainstream a gender perspective and to take into consideration the special circumstances and needs of vulnerable groups, in particular women, children and the elderly, in measures undertaken to prevent and combat [the use of information and communications technologies for criminal purposes] [cybercrime].
+[2.
+States Parties shall make efforts to mainstream a gender perspective and to take into consideration the special circumstances of women and needs of persons in vulnerable situations, (older persons) in measures undertaken to prevent and combat [the use of information and communications technologies for criminal purposes] [cybercrime].: CL]

-2. States Parties shall make efforts to mainstream a gender perspective and to take into consideration the special circumstances and needs of vulnerable groups, in particular women, children and the elderly, in measures undertaken to prevent and combat [the use of information and communications technologies for criminal purposes] [cybercrime].
+[2.
+States Parties shall make efforts to take into consideration the special circumstances and needs of vulnerable groups, in particular women, children and the elderly, in measures undertaken to prevent and combat [the use of information and communications technologies for criminal purposes] [cybercrime].: SN]

-2. States Parties shall make efforts to mainstream a gender perspective and to take into consideration the special circumstances and needs of vulnerable groups, in particular women, children and the elderly, in measures undertaken to prevent and combat [the use of information and communications technologies for criminal purposes] [cybercrime].
+[2.
+States Parties shall make efforts to mainstream a gender perspective, and to take into consideration the special circumstances and needs of women and persons and groups in vulnerable situation, in particular children, older persons and digital illiterates, in measures undertaken to prevent and combat the acts covered by this Convention.: MX]

-2. States Parties shall make efforts to mainstream a gender perspective and to take into consideration the special circumstances and needs of vulnerable groups, in particular women, children and the elderly, in measures undertaken to prevent and combat [the use of information and communications technologies for criminal purposes] [cybercrime].
+[2.
+States Parties shall make efforts to mainstream a gender perspective and to take into consideration the special circumstances and needs of groups that can find themselves in vulnerable situation, in measures undertaken to prevent and combat [the use of information and communications technologies for criminal purposes] [cybercrime].: EU & mS, NE]

-2. States Parties shall make efforts to mainstream a gender perspective and to take into consideration the special circumstances and needs of vulnerable groups, in particular women, children and the elderly, in measures undertaken to prevent and combat [the use of information and communications technologies for criminal purposes] [cybercrime].
+[2.
+States Parties shall take necessary measures to protect vulnerable groups, in particular women, children and the elderly, in order to prevent and combat [the use of information and communications technologies for criminal purposes] [cybercrime].: MY]

-2. States Parties shall make efforts to mainstream a gender perspective and to take into consideration the special circumstances and needs of vulnerable groups, in particular women, children and the elderly, in measures undertaken to prevent and combat [the use of information and communications technologies for criminal purposes] [cybercrime].
+[2.
+States Parties shall mainstream a gender perspective and to empower women, girls and take into consideration the special circumstances and needs of persons and groups in vulnerable situations in measures undertaken to prevent and combat [the use of information and communications technologies for criminal purposes] [cybercrime].: CO]

-2. States Parties shall make efforts to mainstream a gender perspective and to take into consideration the special circumstances and needs of vulnerable groups, in particular women, children and the elderly, in measures undertaken to prevent and combat [the use of information and communications technologies for criminal purposes] [cybercrime].
+[2.
+States Parties shall make efforts to mainstream a gender perspective and to take into consideration the special circumstances and needs of vulnerable groups.: VE, NI]

-2. States Parties shall make efforts to mainstream a gender perspective and to take into consideration the special circumstances and needs of vulnerable groups, in particular women, children and the elderly, in measures undertaken to prevent and combat [the use of information and communications technologies for criminal purposes] [cybercrime].
+[2.
+States Parties shall make efforts to mainstream a gender perspective and to take into consideration the special circumstances and needs of persons in vulnerable situations, , in particular women, children and the elderly, migrants and persons with disabilities in measures undertaken to prevent and combat [the use of information and communications technologies for criminal purposes] [cybercrime].: PH]

-2. States Parties shall make efforts to mainstream a gender perspective and to take into consideration the special circumstances and needs of vulnerable groups, in particular women, children and the elderly, in measures undertaken to prevent and combat [the use of information and communications technologies for criminal purposes] [cybercrime].
+[2.
+States Parties shall make efforts to mainstream a gender perspective and to take into consideration the special circumstances and needs of vulnerable groups, subject to domestic law, in particular women, children and the elderly, in measures undertaken to prevent and combat [the use of information and communications technologies for criminal purposes] [cybercrime].: NG]

-2. States Parties shall make efforts to mainstream a gender perspective and to take into consideration the special circumstances and needs of vulnerable groups, in particular women, children and the elderly, in measures undertaken to prevent and combat [the use of information and communications technologies for criminal purposes] [cybercrime].
+[2.
+States Parties shall make efforts to mainstream a gender perspective and to take into consideration the special circumstances and needs of people in vulnerable situations, in particular women, children and the elderly, in measures undertaken to prevent and combat [the use of information and communications technologies for criminal purposes] [cybercrime].: MZ]